 - Mostly, it will not be possible to make a pastoral visit, so phone calls and Skype calls to help families with the arrangements will be important, especially where premature and tragic deaths occur.

-- Send a card with a prayer if possible – there is a FREE ready-made one here to order or to download at home.
+- Send a card with a prayer if possible – there is a FREE ready-made one here to download at home.

 - Reassure them that you will still be praying for them and their friends and family, whether or not they would have had a church funeral.

 - Suggest to people that they can light a candle online.
-On the Church Print Hub you can order a free printed poster or download it for free, plus download free social media images to help you tell people about this option.
+Download a free poster, plus download free social media images to help you tell people about this option.

 - Email or post out a Funeral reflection to those who will be absent so they use at home of they wish on the day of the funeral.
 A new resource has just been published for this purpose – download it here.